Many – including me – have been caught off guard by Google’s recent announcements. In essence:

 Journeys – entities, ads, and the war with Facebook

-One of the article comes with the headline “Discover new information and inspiration with Search, no query required”.
+One of the articles comes with the headline “Discover new information and inspiration with Search, no query required”.
 “No query”?
 One idea of the Semantic Web is to move from URLs to entities and just a couple of weeks ago, Google took a stab at getting rid of them (“Google wants to kill the URL“).
-I don’t think Google wants to kill queries all together, that wouldn’t make sense.
+I don’t think Google wants to kill queries altogether, that wouldn’t make sense.
 Instead, the phrase addresses another huge issue search engines struggle with: discovery.
 Search Engines are (traditionally) not discovery platforms because users need to have a question before using a search engine.
 That issue limits Google capabilities to grow, at least in search.
 Google wants to change that.

 “All of this enables experiences that make it easier than ever to explore your interests, even if you don’t have your next search in mind.”

 “Journeys” stand at the center of this new discovery strategy, embodied by “activity cards” that show relevant pages previously visited and queries previously googled.
 Content from Activity Cards can be stored in Pinterest-like “Collections”.
 The benefit for Google is clear: increased retention and engagement because users keep coming back to their collections.
 Then, there’s the benefit of additional feedback from that engagement.
 Activity Cards and Collections could help Google understand what content is saved most often, which then again can be used for recommendations and organic search.
 It’s an efficient way to determine evergreen content, for example.The benefit of u0022Journeysu0022 for Google is clear: increased retention and engagement because users keep coming back to their collections.
 Then, there’s the benefit of additional feedback from that engagement.
 Click To Tweet